Sue Reno: Web

-Studio Art Quilt Associates (SAQA) - Interview with featured Artist Sue Reno "Capturing the light, reflecting nature by Cindy Grisdela".
-It can be read starting on page 8 here.
+Studio Art Quilt Associates (SAQA) - Reno is interviewed as a featured artist in the article "Capturing the light, reflecting nature by Cindy Grisdela".

 Publications

 The piece "Tall Blue Lettuce" was on the cover of Professional Quilter Magazine.
 Other publications have showcased her work including Machine Quilting Unlimited, Quilter's Newsletter, and the book Beginner's Guide to Art Quilts.

 She was featured in the March 2014 issue of American Quilter Magazine with an extensive interview “The Hand of the Maker” by Marjorie L. Russell and the article “Cognitive Textile Artist Process", written by Sue, which breaks her cognitive process down into steps that other artists and aspiring artists could find useful, regardless of their subject matter or preferred techniques.